FDA Cancer Tools

 The SEER Program currently collects and publishes cancer incidence and survival data from 11 population-based cancer registries and three supplemental registries covering approximately 14 percent of the US population.
 The expansion registries increase the coverage to approximately 26 percent.
 Information on more than 3 million in situ and invasive cancer cases is included in the SEER database, and approximately 170,000 new cases are accessioned each year within the SEER catchment areas.
-The SEER Registries routinely collect data on patient demographics, primary tumor site, morphology, stage at diagnosis, first course of treatment, and follow-up for vital status.
-The SEER Program is the only comprehensive source of population-based information in the United States that includes stage of cancer at the time of diagnosis and survival rates within each stage.
+The SEER Registries routinely collect data on patient demographics, primary tumor site, morphology, stage at diagnosis, the first course of treatment, and follow-up for vital status.
+The SEER Program is the only comprehensive source of population-based information in the United States that includes the stage of cancer at the time of diagnosis and survival rates within each stage.
 The mortality data reported by SEER are provided by the National Center for Health Statistics.

 PubMed comprises more than 19 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-Citations may include links to full-text content from PubMed Central and publisher web sites.
-This is a trusted source for peer reviewed information on all things medical not just oral cancer.
+Citations may include links to full-text content from PubMed Central and publisher websites.
+This is a trusted source for peer-reviewed information on all things medical not just oral cancer.

 The Adenoid Cystic Carcinoma Research Foundation (ACCRF) seeks to accelerate the development of improved therapies and a cure for adenoid cystic carcinoma, a rare malignancy that typically originates in the salivary glands and other regions of the head and neck.
 In pursuit of its mission, ACCRF works to build a community of interested researchers who collaborate in implementing an innovative Research Agenda.”

-Adenoid Cystic Carcinoma Organization International (“ACCOI”) is dedicated to furthering research, raising awareness and providing education regarding the rare cancer adenoid cystic carcinoma (“ACC”).
+Adenoid Cystic Carcinoma Organization International (“ACCOI”) is dedicated to furthering research, raising awareness and providing education regarding rare cancer adenoid cystic carcinoma (“ACC”).
 ACCOI’s website provides ACC patients and caregivers with information on research, clinical trials, treatment, organizations offering help with medical expenses, and much more.
-In addition to ACCOI’s website, ACCOI maintains an online support group for ACC patients and caregivers, and an online doctors’ forum where doctors with an interest in ACC can share information on treatment and research.
+In addition to ACCOI’s website, ACCOI maintains an online support group for ACC patients and caregivers and an online doctors’ forum where doctors with an interest in ACC can share information on treatment and research.
 ACCOI also provides a quarterly newsletter in hard copy to various hospitals, as well as at its website.

 The American Society of Clinical Oncology is a nonprofit organization, which represents 15,000 cancer professionals worldwide; the society offers scientific and educational programs and a wide range of other initiatives intended to foster the exchange of information about cancer.